 Read more about the cost of care: https://www.caresourcer.com/caresupport/financing-care/how-much-does-care-cost/

-There are a number of live-in care agencies across the UK.
-The following agencies have let us know that they have sufficient PPE (Protective Personal Equipment) and are at the time of writing are currently accepting new clients:
+There are a number of live in care agencies across the UK.
+The following agencies have let us know that they have sufficient PPE (Protective Personal Equipment) and are at the time of writing accepting new clients:

 Kare Plus delivers consistent high-quality care and support services across a number of residential establishments including large private hospitals, local councils and also to private clients, predominantly providing home care services to customers in their own homes.